 Christ, moreover, he affirms to have been sent, not by this maker of the world, but by the above-named Abraxas; and to have come in a phantasm, and been destitute of the substance of flesh: that it was not He who suffered among the Jews, but that Simon was crucified in His stead: whence, again, there must be no believing on him who was crucified, lest one confess to having believed on Simon.
 Martyrdoms, he says, are not to be endured.
 The resurrection of the flesh he strenuously impugns, affirming that salvation has not been promised to bodies.
 2

 Abraxas & Jung

-The name Abraxas was taken from abra-cadabra.
-He is presented on amulets with the head of a cock, dragon’s feet and a whip in his hand.
-Later, he is recorded as having the head of a king and demon’s feet.
-He was seen by the Basilidians, a group of twelfth century heretics) as the supreme god because the Greek letters that formed his name added up to 365, the number of days in a year.
-The Basilidians also claimed that Abraxas sent Jesus Christ to earth in the form of a benevolent spirit.
+He was seen by the Basilidians (a group of second-century heretics) as the supreme god because the Greek letters that formed his name added up to 365, the number of days in a year.
+They placed under him several angels who presided over the 365 heavens, and to whom they attributed 365 virtues, one for each day of the year.
+They also claimed that Abraxas send Jesus Christ to earth in the form of a benevolent ghost.
+4

 Collin de Plancy also described the word “abracadabra” as a Persian and Syrian word of enchantment that could cure fever and other diseases.
 The word was written in a triangular arrangement and was worn around the neck.
 5

 - Davidson, Gustav.
 “Abraxas.”
 A Dictionary of Angels: Including the Fallen Angels.
 N.p.: Simon & Schuster, 1994.
 8. Print.